Achievable logoAchievable logo

 D. ocean’s blue

-These are the steps you use to answer the ACT apostrophe questions correctly.
-Think of these steps as a checklist you can use on apostrophe questions.
+These are the steps you use to answer ACT apostrophe questions correctly.
+Think of these steps as a checklist you can run through on any apostrophe question.

 1. Determine if the word with an apostrophe is a contraction or showing possession